-I have undergraduate and graduate degrees in vocal performance, most recently including a Master's of Music in vocal performance (4.0 GPA) from Florida State University.
-I have performed professionally, and as a student in several operas, I also have some experience in Music Theater.
+I have undergraduate and graduate degrees in vocal performance, most recently including a Master's of Music in vocal performance from Florida State University.
+I have performed professionally in several operas, I also have some experience in Music Theater.

 I have studied with master teachers and performers around the country, and I have specifically studied voice-teaching (vocal pedagogy) as an intense part of my graduate work in singing.